Liam-M-Dev/gig-guide-api/readme.md

 ### R3) Why have you chosen this database system.
 What are the drawbacks compared to others?

+The database system that I have chosen to use for this project is PostgreSQL.
+The reason for this decision is because it is a highly advanced open sourced relational database management system.
+This is beneficial because it has a lot of community support, documentation and continual updates/quality of life improvements.
+It is also used by some of the bigger companies in the tech industry which gives you confidence in its ability to handle data and relational database management(Panchenko, I. 2021)(1).
+Postgres also offers a pretty robust collection of data types and keeps data integrity viable with the use of constraints and primary/foreign keys.
+Another reason for the decision of postgres is its performance and security with data and transactions, giving the database some solid methods of keeping data secure, allowing hashed passwords and protecting data from middle man attacks.
+Whilst also being able to handle multiple transactions at the same time.
+It also has a solid ability to handle different programming languages making it a versatile database management system(Chiessi, L. 2018)(2).

+There are some disadvantages/drawbacks to using postgresql as opposed to some other database systems.
+For instance postgres has a slower performance than other systems.
+This can be seen with the querying of results as the system will read through an entire table to be able to locate the relevant data.
+Obviously this can become an issue when data sets tend to scale up in size.
+Being open sourced can be an advantage and a disadvantage at the same time, because its open sourced this can result in it having trouble in having its name out in the general forum and doesn't come with liability/warranty protection.
+This can also result in less skilled people being around that can work on this system.
+Another disadvantage is that the data is not necessarily all that flexible.
+What I mean by this is that if we have some data and we want to add a new field to this collection.
+We have to apply this information into each existing data row even if we don't have information to store into pre-existing instances for the new field(Dhruv, S. 2019)(3).

 ***

 ### R4) Identify and discuss the key functionalities and benefits of an ORM

+Using Object Relational Mapping gives us access to some core functionalities that benefit the development and usage of an API.

+- Data Persistency: ORM's allow a way of to persist data to a database without the need of writing SQL code manually.
+This helps to abstract away the details of database operations and simplify the ways to interact with a database.
+- Querying: ORM's provides a solid way to query a database with the ability to implement high level relational orientated syntax.
+This provides a simpler and more refined way of querying data through the databases without the need of writing your own SQL queries.
+- Relationships: Relationships are a key functionality of ORM's as it helps to define and manage relationships between the objects within an application and tables in the database.
+This gives developers a way to define and associate relationships such as one to one, one to many and many to many.
+- Mapping: ORM's are able to map the data in databases in the forms of objects within the application. this gives the developer more freedom to write effective functions and methods that interact with the database, rather than relying on writing SQL statements.
+- Validation: With the use of things like schemas, ORM's give us a way to validate the data before adding it within the database.
+This frees up a lot of time and effort, and provides a way to ensure that the data is correct, consistent and meets the criteria before being added to the database(Pedamkar, P. 2022)(4).

+Additionally some of the key benefits of using an ORM are

+- Simplifies the database access by providing an abstraction layer between the database and the application.
+Allowing the interaction with the database through object orientated syntax giving it a more robust and intuitive access.
+- ORM's give developers independence from the database.
+This saves a lot of time and gives the developer options when/if the database system needs to be changed/switched.
+Not having the language tied to one system gives database flexibility.
+- ORM's provide a level of consistency by having standardized ways of accessing, updating, deleting and creating data.
+This helps to reduce errors and inconsistencies that can appear when using SQL statements.
+- Productivity is increased with the usage of ORMs by reducing the amount of boilerplate code needed to be written to interact with the database.
+Giving developers more time to focus on the applications logic rather than implementation(Zelinsky, A. 2022)(5)(Makai, M. 2022)(6).

 ***